Gulen faithful at work in EU capital

 “It’s part of my role to speak with a broad range of people”, she said.

-She said Hizmet-linked lobbyists in Brussels were "not necessarily the most credible promoters of democracy in Turkey”, but she did not see them as a religious sect or a political lobby.
+She said Hizmet-linked lobbyists in Brussels were "not necessarily the most credible promoters of democracy in Turkey”, but she did not see them as spokesmen of a religious sect or a political lobby.

 “I am meeting with business representatives, journalists or, more lately, judges, who tell me about their problems and raise concerns about the human rights situation in Turkey”, she said.